emcall/EBMInstallGuide/installation.md

 Once this is done, check to see if it was successful by going to the directory `/Users/ebm/Qt/[VERSION]/clang_64/plugins/sqldrivers` and looking for libqsqlmysql.dylib.

->**NOTE:** This is a different directory from the one in the command line code.
-There are two directories named `sqldrivers`, one under `Src/qtbase/src` and one under `clang_64`.

 #### ii) Load QMYSQL driver

 Qt needs to be told where to find MySQL.
-If it cannot find the MySQL Client Library, setup scripts and the PAC Communicator will fail with the error "QMYSQL driver not loaded."
+Until you pinpoint the MySQL Client Library, setup scripts and the PAC Communicator will fail with the error "QMYSQL driver not loaded."

-First step is to check what version(s) of the MySQL Client Library you have.
-This is a Dynamic Library (dylib) file named "libmysqlclient" that lives within mysql's lib directory.
+Check what version(s) of the MySQL Client Library you have.
+This is a Dynamic Library (dylib) file named "libmysqlclient" found in mysql's lib directory.

 Run:
 ```